anishgoyal1108/AMP-ETC/README.md

 **NOTE:** During our competition, the testing servers were broken for approximately 80% of the time.
 If you have access to a testing environment, make sure to test your algorithms thoroughly before deploying them to production.

-Lastly, don't take the challenge too seriously.
-Take some risks, enjoy the process, and have fun!
+Lastly, don't take the challenge too seriously. ~~Gamble all your money~~ Take some risks, enjoy the process, and have fun!